-Drug-induced lupus erythematosus is an uncommon, mild to moderately severe, lupus-like syndrome related in time to continuous exposure to a specific medication and which resolves after the trigger drug is ceased.
+Drug-induced lupus erythematosus is an uncommon, mild to moderately severe, a lupus-like syndrome related in time to continuous exposure to a specific medication and which resolves after the trigger drug is ceased.
 As in idiopathic or usual-type lupus erythematosus (LE), there are three categories recognised:

 This excludes medication-induced flares of pre-existing or latent LE.

-Drug-induced LE differs from idiopathic LE:
+Drug-induced LE differs from idiopathic LE.

 It has been estimated that 10% of cases of SLE are drug-induced and, in one case series, 20% of biopsy-proven cases of subacute cutaneous LE were drug-induced.

-There are some predisposing genetic factors identified including:
+There are some predisposing genetic factors identified, including:

 Another way to classify them is as high, medium, low or very low risk.